sgryphon/australian-electoral-analysis/README.md

 * SQL Server Express, or access to other version of SQL Server
 * Scripts use a combination of PowerShell and SQL

+Note that with SQL Server Express there is a maximum database size of 10 GB, so some of the larger states may need to be loaded into a separate database.

 Instructions
 ------------